SolidLabResearch/Challenges/reports/temporal-usage-control-policy-eexecution-for-solid-resources.md

 - Due to how [Koreografeye](https://github.com/eyereasoner/Koreografeye) extracts policies from the Reasoning Result, the cardinality of target resources and assignees can only be 1.
-  A [feature request](https://github.com/eyereasoner/Koreografeye/issues/10) has been made to solve this problem at its root.
+  We made a [feature request](https://github.com/eyereasoner/Koreografeye/issues/10) to solve this problem at its root.
 - Investigate if the triple `<permissionIdentifier> <odrl:assignee> <WebID> .` is the best way to add the WebID to which we give access.